AchocolatechipPancake/PS1-Dropper/README.md

-# Elevated PS1 Loader via EXE
+# Elevated PS1 execution via EXE
 Creates a ps1 file then executes via UAC bypass function

 ## Replace the string contents with your script (Line 210)